Pulmonary Stenosis in Children

 Cardiac catheterization.
 Your child is

-given medicine to help him or her relax.
-The healthcare provider puts a thin,
+given medicine to help them relax.
+The healthcare provider puts a thin, flexible tube

-flexible tube (catheter) into a blood vessel in the groin.
-He or she moves it to the
+(catheter) into a blood vessel in the groin.
+They move it to the heart.
+The heart

 infants will be very sick and need care in the intensive care unit (ICU) before the

 severe.
-Prostaglandins, a medicine that keeps the ductus arterious open, will be given
+Prostaglandins, a medicine that keeps the ductus arteriosus open, will be

 be done to repair the valve.
 A child with less severe stenosis will have the repair